Contents

 All decisions regarding capacity must be recorded on the appropriate templates in the EPR.

 If the person is subject to a deprivation of liberty authorisation the supervisory body should be informed of the transfer and a DOLS form 10 completed.
 If the request for authorisation has not yet been granted an email should be sent to the supervisory body to cancel the request.
-See the MCA deprivation of liberty (DoL) policy for further guidance.
+See the Mental Capacity Act (2005) Deprivation of Liberty (DoL) policy for further guidance.

 8.5 Transfer of patients to and from a physical health care provider